Physical Therapy for Auto Accident Injuries

 Physical therapy is a first step in treating car wreck injuries, surgery is the last step.
 All other treatment options should be exhausted before surgery.
 Surgeries can cost a lot of money and may or may not fix the issue.
 In some cases the issues get worse after surgery.

 Long term effects

 Long term effects of injuries not treated can lead to everyday pain.
 This pain may be in your neck, back, shoulders, and more.
 If you leave these injuries untreated they could, and most likely will, get worse.

 How is physical therapy covered in the event of an auto accident?

 Because physical therapy can last for quite some time, insurance companies can be very skeptical or treatment.
 Physical therapy visits must be documented by a doctor who treats auto injury patients.
 Documentation becomes very crucial when doing physical therapy after an auto accident.

-Physical therapy can be covered under Pip if you live in one of these states.
-Med pay can cover your physical therapy visits.
-Health insurance would cover your physical therapy.
-In the event you have none of the above you can still seek physical therapy under the protection of a medical lien.
+Physical therapy can be covered under PIP, if you live in a pip state.
+Med pay can cover your car accident physical therapy visits.
+Health insurance may or maynot cover a physical therapist after a car wreck.
+In the event you have none of the above you can still seek physical therapy under the protection of a medical or attorneys lien.

 Physical therapy is a process

-Car wreck injuries if left untreated may get better on their own, but more than likely you should consider some sort of physical therapy no matter how minor you think your injury is.
+Car wreck injuries if left untreated may get better on their own.
+However, more than likely you should consider some sort of physical therapy no matter how minor you think your injury is.
 Minor injuries can turn into major problems ahead.
-You would be better off seeing a physical therapist right after your car wreck, or as soon as possible.
+Furthermore, you would be better off seeing a physical therapist right after your car wreck, or as soon as possible.

-If you have been injured in a auto accident and need a physical therapist for any reason, please contact us immediately.
+If you have been injured in an auto accident and need a physical therapist for any reason.
+Please contact us immediately.
 If we don’t have a physical therapist listed in your area, we will find you a physical therapist.